regiellis/ComfyUI-SDXL-Adherence/README.md

 [![License: MIT](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE)
 [![GPU](https://img.shields.io/badge/VRAM-24GB-blue)](https://www.nvidia.com/en-us/geforce/graphics-cards/compare/)

-Custom nodes to make SDXL prompt-faithful and workflow-friendly on consumer GPUs (RTX 3090, 4090, etc.)
+Custom nodes that make SDXL follow your prompt better and run smoother on single-GPU rigs (3090/4090).

-Instead of waiting on every new architecture to trickle down, this pack patches SDXL’s weak spots.
+You don’t need a new model to ship good work.
+This pack patches SDXL’s weak spots: adherence, negatives, and high-res stability.

 ---

 ## Why this exists

-- Flux and other DiT-style models are exciting — they handle longer prompts and follow instructions more tightly.
-But today they’re built for enterprise-class cards (48–80 GB).
-On a single 3090/4090, you’ll hit VRAM walls fast.
+- Flux and other DiT-style models are great, but most are aimed at 48–80 GB cards or cloud inference.
-- Ecosystem reality: SDXL still has the LoRAs, ControlNets, adapters, VAEs, and fine-tunes that make it practical.
+- SDXL still has the strongest ecosystem (LoRAs, ControlNets, adapters, VAEs, fine-tunes).
-- Out of the box, SDXL sometimes struggles with prompt adherence, negatives, and high-res aspect ratios.
+- Out of the box, SDXL can drift from your subject, waste tokens, and choke on odd aspect ratios.

-This repo adds a minimal set of nodes that solve those gaps, so you can keep shipping with SDXL on “small-guy” rigs.
+These nodes fix that so you can keep moving fast on a single 24 GB GPU.

 ---

-## Nodes included
+## Quick start (2 minutes)

+1. Install in ComfyUI/custom_nodes (see Install below) and restart ComfyUI.
+2. Load an SDXL checkpoint → get model, clip, vae.
+3. Drop in these nodes:
+	- Smart Latent (mode: Empty for new images, or Encode Image for img2img/inpaint)
-### 1. SDXL Adherence Prompt Styler 🎨
+	- SDXL Prompt Styler (pick a style; keep “Normalize Negatives” on)

-- Splits your prompt into early vs late chunks
-- Injects style presets (cinematic, product, portrait, toon…)
-- Normalizes negatives: keeps real defects (extra fingers, watermark), drops style terms that would fight your chosen look
-- Can tweak phrasing based on aspect ratio

-Why: SDXL burns through tokens fast.
-This node keeps your subject protected while letting the style do its thing.
+	- SDXL Dual CLIP Encode (wire the 4 texts from the styler)
+4. KSampler: connect model + latent + cond+/cond-.
+5. VAE Decode (tiled if needed).
+If you padded at encode, use Crop By BBox at the end.

+That’s it.
+Bigger images?
+Smart Latent snaps sizes to 64 safely and uses tiled VAE automatically when available.

 ---

+## Node cheat sheet

+- SDXL Prompt Styler 🎨
+	- Protects subject (early/late split), adds style preset, cleans negs.
+	- Good defaults: style=cinematic/portrait; normalize_negatives=on.

-### 2. SDXL Dual CLIP Encode (pos/neg) 🔗
+- SDXL Dual CLIP Encode 🔗

-- Encodes positive + negative in one pass
-- Blends early/late/essentials with proper weights
-- Always returns valid pooled_output (no more NoneType.shape crashes in SDXL ADM)
+	- Encodes pos+neg together.
+Always provides pooled_output (stable SDXL ADM).
-- Resolution-aware: bumps essentials lock when long side >1280px
+	- Good defaults: early_late_mix=0.4; essentials_lock=0.35 (auto-bumps if long side >1280).

----

-### 3. Smart Latent (empty or encode) 📐
+- Smart Latent 📐

-- Makes empty latents (fresh gens) or encodes images (img2img/inpaint)
+	- Makes empty latents or encodes images at any size.
+Snaps to 64 safely.
-- Snap-to-64 policies: pad_up (default), downscale_only, resize_round, crop_center
-- Emits width, height, dims_json, and bbox_json for other nodes

----
+	- Good defaults: snap_mode=pad_up; tile_size=320; keep alpha-safe padding.

-### 4. Align Hints To Latent (helper)
+- Align Hints To Latent (helper)

-- Ensures canny/depth/lineart/etc. are resized/padded to exactly match the latent’s W×H
+	- Resizes/pads canny/depth/lineart/etc. to exactly match latent W×H.
-- Prevents ControlNet drift and sampler shape errors

-### 5. Crop By BBox (helper)
+- Crop By BBox (helper)

-- After decode, crops padded generations back to original size
+	- After decode, crops padded generations back to the original content.
-- Supports feathering + resize-back

 ---